 If you are making sets of coasters as a gift or for a special event, consider keeping your backing colors to a minimum so they act as the continuity of tone, bringing together the more colorful variety of the cotton tops.
 We used just three backing colors for our set of six coasters.

-Wool felt on the bolt is usually about 36” in width.
-That means you could cut up to seven squares across the width (depending on your precision).
+Wool felt on the Bolt is usually about 36” in width.
+That means you could cut up to seven squares across the width (depending on your precision) with a quarter yard.
 A third of a yard would yield up to fourteen backing squares!

 Each coaster finishes at approximately 5” x 5”.
 The exact size will vary based on the decorative edge you choose for the felt.